TUW-GEO/yeoda/README.md

 ```
 pip install yeoda
 ```
+**ATTENTION**: GDAL needs more OS support and has more dependencies then other packages and can therefore not be installed solely via pip.
+Please have a look at https://pypi.org/project/GDAL/ what requirements are needed.
+Thus, for a fresh setup, an existing environment with a Python and GDAL installation are expected.

 ### conda
 The packages also comes along with two conda environments, one for Linux (``conda_env_linux.yml``) and one for Windows (``conda_env_windows.yml``).